la2050/archive/_projects/2016/future-scouts-21st-century-survival-skills-for-21st-century-humans.md

   - 'Community outreach '
   - Network/relationship support
   - Quality improvement research
+project_description: >-
+  Future Scouts ran a crowd-funded pilot program in July 2016 with 12 teens from across LA for a two weeks, culminating in a Future Worlds Fair: LA 2036!
+We propose to run two summer sessions in Los Angeles in 2017 for teens aged 13-18, on a by-donation basis, as well fund an after-school program with C:/DAGS @ Hawkins HS for Spring 2017.
 project_impact: >-
   ["College completion","College matriculation rates","District-wide graduation
   rates","Proficiency in English and Language Arts and Math","Early